The Computer Science intent will allow students to …

 Key Stage 3

 In Year 7 pupils follow a modular Scheme of Work, which covers relevant sections of the new Programmes of Study.
-It involves all aspects of ICT, Computing and Digital Literacy and is a good foundation for the development of skills, knowledge and understanding.
+It involves all aspects of Computing, ICT and Digital Literacy and is a good foundation for the development of skills, knowledge and understanding.

 Module 2: Spreadsheets

-In Year 8, pupils build on the skills acquired in Year 7 and look at new areas of the Programme of Study.
+In Year 8, students build on the knowledge and skills acquired in Year 7 and additional learn new areas of computer systems theory.

 This GCSE provides students with the opportunity to: